-The Company Annual Financial Statements of ABN AMRO Bank N.V. have been prepared in accordance with the requirements in Title 9 Book 2 of the Dutch Civil Code.

-ABN AMRO Bank N.V. applies the option as included in Section 2:362 paragraph 8.
-ABN AMRO Bank N.V. prepares its Consolidated Annual Financial Statements in accordance with International Financial Reporting Standards as adopted by the European Union (EU IFRS).
-Participating interests in group companies are measured at net asset value determined on the basis of EU IFRS.
+The Company Financial Statements of ABN AMRO Group N.V. have been prepared in accordance with the requirements of Title 9 Book 2 of the Dutch Civil Code.
+ABN AMRO Group N.V. prepares its Consolidated Annual Financial Statements in accordance with International Financial Reporting Standards as adopted by the European Union (EU IFRS).
+ABN AMRO Group N.V. applies the option as included in section 2:362 paragraph 8.
+Participating interests in group companies are valued at net asset value using the same valuation principles used in the Consolidated Annual Financial Statements.
 The share in the results of participating interests in group companies is reported in accordance with the principles of valuation and profit determination that apply to the Consolidated Annual Financial Statements.
-Reference is made to the accounting policies section in the Consolidated Annual Financial Statements and the respective notes.
+Reference is made to the accounting policies section in the Consolidated Annual Financial Statements, the respective notes and Other information.